Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Introduction

-where $\parent{u}$ stands for the parent of $u$.
+We denote by $(p_{u,v})_{u,v\in\T}$ these transition probabilities (with $p_{u,v}=0$ if $u$ and $v$ are not neighbours in $\T$).
+Notice that they only depend on $(\Delta V(v))_{v\in c(u)}$ (this can be seen by dividing both the top and bottom of the fractions above by $\ee{-V(u)}$).
 In order to properly define the transition probabilities from the root, we artificially add a parent $\parent{\root}$ to the root and we suppose that the random walk is reflected in $\parent{\root}$.

-We denoted by $\P^\V$ the law of $(X^\V_n)_{n≥0}$ conditionally on $\V$: this law is called the \textit{quenched} law of the random walk.
+We denote by $\P^\V$ the law of $(X^\V_n)_{n≥0}$ conditionally on $\V$: this law is called the \textit{quenched} law of the random walk.
 We associate the expectation $\E^\V$ to this law.
 We denote by $\P$ the \textit{annealed} law of the random walk (and by $\E$ the associated expectation), that is the quenched law averaged over $\Pb$; we will also denote by $\P^*$ the annealed probability averaged over $\Pb^*$.
 When there is no ambiguity on $\V$, we will simply denote the walk by $(X_n)_{n≥0}$. \\

 Let us introduce the Laplace transform of $\V$, defined for all $t≥0$ by: